anabatsh/PROTES/README.md

 - The `demo` folder contains several examples of using the PROTES method for real tasks (a simple demo can be run in the console with a command `python demo/demo_func.py` and `python demo/demo_qubo.py`).

-- The `calc` folder contains test runs of the PROTES method for various model problems and compare it with other optimization methods (additional dependencies from the `requirements_calc.txt` file should be installed to run the related scripts).
+- The `calc` folder contains test runs of the PROTES method for various model problems (20 benchmarks) and compare it with other optimization methods (7 baselines).
+Additional dependencies from the `requirements_calc.txt` file should be installed to run the related script `calc/calc.py`.

 - The `animation` folder contains a script `animate.py` for building an animation of the 2D optimization process.